Cut-Sheet Braille Production: Benefits Without Compromise

 Facilities may choose to utilize locally available paper options or standard sheet sizes, depending on their operational needs.
 However, flexibility in format does not change the fundamental requirement for high-quality braille paper.

-Braille paper must be engineered to maintain dot structure, withstand embossing pressure, and hold its shape through repeated reading.
-Paper that does not meet these requirements will result in reduced readability and inconsistent output.
+Our braille paper has been developed to maintain dot structure, withstand embossing pressure, and hold its shape through repeated reading.
+Paper that does not meet these requirements results in reduced readability and inconsistent output.
+These considerations are outlined in the braille paper guide.

-Braillo supports braille production with high-quality braille paper available in all formats—continuous, roll-fed, and cut-sheet—ensuring consistent performance regardless of the production method used.
+Braillo supports production across all paper formats—continuous, roll-fed, and cut-sheet—ensuring consistent performance regardless of the method used.
+Format selection remains a key factor in production planning, as shown in braille paper formats.

 Maintaining Production Performance

-The defining requirement of any production braille system is performance over time.
+The defining requirement of any production braille embosser is performance over time.

 Cut-sheet capability alone is not enough.
-Equipment must maintain consistent braille quality, operate reliably across long runs, and handle paper accurately at production speeds.
+Braille embossers must maintain consistent braille quality, operate reliably across long runs, and handle paper accurately at production speeds.
+These factors are directly related to braille embossing speed and consistency.

-The Braillo 400 CS2 delivers this performance on cut-sheet braille paper, combining flexibility with the durability and consistency expected from a production braille embosser.
+The Braillo 400 CS2 delivers this performance on cut-sheet braille paper, combining flexibility with the durability and consistency expected from production braille embossers.

 This ensures that braille production facilities can adopt cut-sheet formats without sacrificing output quality or operational reliability.